josephburnett/hive-jam/README.md

 ## Multiplayer jamming

-Sonic Jam is built from the ground-up to support multiple players.
+Hive Jam is built from the ground-up to support multiple players.
 For example, two players can jam on the same instance by visiting the same URL in their browser.
 Changes to one will immediately take effect in the other.

 Sub-grids can be used to give each player their own space to work in.
 The players can take turns (call-and-response) or play together.